The Battle (Rambaud novel): Balzac's "La Bataille"

-The novel is based on a concept by Honoré de Balzac who in the 1830s made notes and preparations for a novel La Bataille in which he intended to describe the Battle of Aspern-Essling.
-He visited the battlefield in 1835.
-Balzac wrote to his future wife that he wanted to depict the battle with "all the horrors and all the beauties" so that the reader felt himself to be present in it.
+The novel is based on a concept by Honoré de Balzac, who in the 1830s made notes and preparations for a novel to be titled La Bataille, in which he intended to describe the Battle of Aspern-Essling.
+Upon visiting the battlefield in 1835, Balzac wrote to his future wife that he wanted to depict the battle with "all the horrors and all the beauties" so that the reader felt himself to be present in it.
 The work was never completed.
 Rambaud suggests that Balzac was interested in this particular battle as here the "nature of war" changed.
 Not only did the battle damage Napoleon's prestige, but afterwards nationalistic movements started to develop all over Europe.
 The Battle of Aspern-Essling gives a glimpse of the senseless horrors and slaughters of wars to come.

 Historical accuracy

 Rambaud studied French sources closely and follows the battle with accuracy.
 The main characters are based on real people with few exceptions.
 The gentle fusilier Paradis and the brutal cuirassier Fayonne are contrasting representative characters, and Anna Krauss, the love interest of Lejeune and Beyle, is a fictional person; also, the friendship between Lejeune and Stendhal is an artistic device.
 Friedrich Staps attempted to kill Napoleon not in May but on October 12, 1809.